Home Sailing La Rochelle The Boat Shop Directing Actor PROUT OWNERS ASSOCIATION Links Contact Sailing info la Rochelle

 Coordinates: 01° 09' 00" W, 46° 09' 37" N

-With some 3300 places in Les Minimes, 320 in the Vieux Port, 115 in Bassin du Havre, 65 in Port Neuf & 90 in the Bassin des Yachts - in 2010 les Minimes will be extended with a further 1000 places available.
-Should wipe out the waiting list.
+With some 3300 places in Les Minimes, 320 in the Vieux Port, 115 in Bassin du Havre, 65 in Port Neuf & 90 in the Bassin des Yachts -

 La Rochelle